-On top of that, if you have a remotely filling cereal bowl, it could be because you’re eating more than the standard serving size, which is anywhere from ¼ to 1 cup, depending on the variety.
+Another potential cereal pitfall: The standard serving size varies from ¼ to 1 cup, depending on the variety.
+Let's be honest.
 That means it's really easy to pour yourself a larger serving and throw your meal off balance.

 To create a filling bowl that’s also full of nutrition, here are some of my favorite tricks:

-Chopped or grated apple or pear, strawberries or blueberries, and cherries are all tasty cereal add-ins that are full of fiber, making your bowl more filling.
+Chopped or grated apple or pear, strawberries or blueberries, and cherries are all tasty cereal add-ins that are rich in fiber, making your bowl more filling.
 If you’re feeling adventurous, add some veggies, too!
 Grated zucchini and matchstick carrots are veggies that pair well with fruits.
 These veggies also work well in hot cereal, like oatmeal, and in overnight oats.

 Get fuller with fat

-Chopped nuts or a sprinkling of seeds (such as chia, hemp, or pumpkin seeds) add crunch and some flavor to your bowl of cereal, and these fat-filled foods also add staying power.
+Chopped nuts or a sprinkling of seeds (such as chia, hemp, or pumpkin seeds) add crunch and deliciousness to your bowl of cereal, and these fat-filled foods also keep you fuller.
 Plus, these plant-based add-ins are potent anti-inflammatory agents, so they not only create a more filling cereal bowl, they keep you healthier, too.

 Mix in some protein

 To keep your meal balanced and make it last ‘til lunch, you need some protein.
-This nutrient gives you a small metabolic boost and if you eat sufficient amounts (about 20 grams at each of your three meals), it’s enough to counter the typical one to two pound annual weight gain that might settle on your waistline starting in your late 30s.
+This nutrient gives you a small metabolic boost and if you eat sufficient amounts (about 20 grams at each of your three meals), it’s enough to counter the typical one- to two-pound annual weight gain that might settle on your waistline starting in your late 30s.
 Milk, unsweetened soy milk, and pea-based nondairy milk provide between 8-10 grams of protein, but other dairy alternatives (including almond and oat milks) fall short.
-Nuts and seeds (see above) help boost the content a bit, but to get to the full 20 grams, consider having a hard boiled egg or another protein-rich option (like Greek yogurt) on the side.
+Nuts and seeds (see above) help boost the content a bit, but to get to the full 20 grams, consider having a hard-boiled egg or another protein-rich option (like Greek yogurt) on the side.
 Or, skip the milk and use your cereal as a yogurt or cottage cheese topper, instead.
 (For more protein-packed breakfast ideas, read my blog on High Protein Breakfast Foods).

 Stick with whole grain varieties

 Look for fiber-rich options.
-When you’re looking at a nutrition facts panel, check to see that your cereal has at least 3 grams of this nutrient, though more is better, provided that fiber is coming from real foods (like whole grains or fruit) rather than from manufactured ingredients (like inulin).
+When you’re looking at a nutrition facts panel, check to see that your cereal has at least 3 grams of fiber, though more is better, provided that fiber is coming from real foods (like whole grains or fruit) rather than from manufactured ingredients (like inulin).
 (Eating an excessive amount of manufactured fibers through cereal and other foods can cause gas and bloating and you don’t want that!)
-In addition to the fact that fiber-ful cereals will be more filling, a fiber-rich bowl can improve your bowel habits, and in studies, people who have better bowel habits report lower levels of stress and anxiety and higher levels of wellbeing.
+In addition to the fact that fiber-filled cereals will be more filling, a fiber-rich bowl can improve your bowel habits, and in studies, people who have better bowel habits report lower levels of stress and anxiety and higher levels of wellbeing.
 (1,2)

 Limit added sugars.
 I know you know this, but many cereals—even whole grain varieties—are loaded with added sugars.
 Let’s face it: You’re eating breakfast to wipe out hunger and fuel a productive morning, and sugar isn’t your friend on either front.
 Empty sugar calories don’t contribute to a filling cereal and too much sugar will only lead to less focus and attention (in other words, a less productive morning).
 Ideally, choose a cereal with no added sugar.
 If you like your cereal a little sweet, cap the added sugars at 6 grams (about 1 ½ teaspoons).
-And if you’re choosing a plant-based milk, check labels to make sure you aren’t pouring sugar in your cereal with your dairy alternative.
+And if you’re choosing plant-based milk, check labels to make sure you aren’t pouring sugar into your cereal with your dairy alternative.
 Many of these milks (whether flavored or unflavored) contain sneaky amounts of sugar.
 (Keep reading for more tips on lowering added sugars from cereal.)

 Avoid cereals with artificial colors, sweeteners, and preservatives.
 This has nothing to do with creating a filling cereal bowl, but it’s still a smart idea.
 These types of ingredients aren’t health helpers, and instead, they’re usually a flag that you’re looking at something that has been processed to an unhealthy degree.
 It’s good nutritional sense to limit these ingredients as much as possible.